-D' mSCOA Function - 2 1 100(Kanada a santa di alta da 11-21-584 March Decelled. Δ nnual Targe t Directorate Sub function Outcome IDP ref.
-Key performance indicator Unit of Measurement Ward Baseline 22/23 23/24 24/25 25/26 26/27 Infrastructure and Services Water Management/ Water Distribution All communities have access to basic services delivered at an acceptable and agreed upon standard and the infrastructure is maintained to deliver such services in a sustainable manner SO2.12 Percentage replacement of internal water pipes Percentage replacement of internal water pipes - - 100% - - - Infrastructure and Services Electricity / Electricity All communities have access to basic services delivered at an acceptable and agreed upon standard and the infrastructure is maintained to deliver such services in a sustainable manner SO2.13 Completion of a substation for Lerato park link services % completion 1 - 50% 50% - - Infrastructure and Services Electricity / Electricity All communities have access to basic services delivered at an acceptable and agreed upon standard and the infrastructure is maintained to deliver such services in a sustainable manner SO2.14 Construction of a Ring Main Unit (RMU) in Collville % completion of construction 1 ı - 100% - - Infrastructure and Services Electricity / Electricity All communities have access to basic services delivered at an acceptable and agreed upon standard and the infrastructure is maintained to deliver such services in a sustainable manner SO2.15 Construction of a 11 KV line in Ronald's Vlei % completion of construction - 0 - 100% - - - Infrastructure and Services Electricity / Electricity All communities have access to basic services delivered at an acceptable and agreed upon standard and the infrastructure is maintained to deliver such services in a sustainable manner SO2.16 Upgrade of the Hadison park substation % upgrade - - - 50% 50% - - Infrastructure and Services Water Management/ Water Distribution All communities have access to basic services delivered at an acceptable and agreed upon standard and the infrastructure is maintained to deliver such services in a sustainable manner SO2.17 Limit unaccounted for water (Non-Revenue Water) to less than 40% annually {(Number of Kilolitres Water Purified - Number of kilolitres Water Sold) / Number of kilolitre's Water Purified Ã- 100} % unaccounted for water (Non-Revenue Water) annually All 64% 40% 40% 40% 40% 40%
+B mSCOA Function 0.1 100 5 V 11.21.4684 B I'.
+Annual Targe t Directorate - Sub function Outcome IDP ref.
+Key performance indicator Unit of Measurement Ward Baseline 22/23 23/24 24/25 25/26 26/27 such services in a sustainable manner Infrastructure and Services Water Management/ Water Distribution All communities have access to basic services delivered at an acceptable and agreed upon standard and the infrastructure is maintained to deliver such services in a sustainable manner SO2.11 Percentage progress on the repair of the bulk pipeline from Riverton to Mid station (Section 2) % Progress as per annual project plan All 0% 0% 0% 100% ı - Infrastructure and Services Water Management/ Water Distribution All communities have access to basic services delivered at an acceptable and agreed upon standard and the infrastructure is maintained to deliver such services in a sustainable manner SO2.11 Percentage progress on the repair, coating and refurbishment of eastern by- pass bulk water pipe line (Section 2) % Progress as per annual project plan All 0% 0% 0% 100% , - Infrastructure and Services Water Management/ Water Distribution All communities have access to basic services delivered at an acceptable and agreed upon standard and the infrastructure is maintained to deliver such services in a sustainable manner SO2.11 Percentage progress on the replacement of the corroded 10 km east by-pass bulk water pipe line (Section 2) % Progress as per annual project plan All 0% 0% 0% 100% ı - Infrastructure and Services Water Management/ Water Distribution All communities have access to basic services delivered at an acceptable and agreed upon standard and the infrastructure is maintained to deliver such services in a sustainable manner SO2.11 Percentage progress on the replacement of the corroded section of the west by-pass bulk water pipe line (Section 2) % Progress as per annual project plan All 0% 0% 0% 100% ı - Infrastructure and Services Water Management/ Water Distribution All communities have access to basic services delivered at an acceptable and agreed upon standard and the infrastructure is maintained to deliver such services in a sustainable manner SO2.11 Percentage progress on the installation of the 1200 mm new steel bulk water pipe line from Mid station to Newton Reservoir (Section 3) % Progress as per annual project plan All 0% 0% 0% 100% ı - Infrastructure and Services Water Management/ Water Distribution All communities have access to basic services delivered at an acceptable and agreed upon standard and the infrastructure is maintained to deliver such services in a sustainable manner SO2.11 Percentage progress on the major refurbishment and building works for the Old Water Treatment Plant % Progress as per annual project plan All 0% 0% 0% 100% - - Infrastructure and Services Water Management/ All communities have access to basic services delivered at an acceptable SO2.11 Percentage progress on the major refurbishment and % Progress as per annual project plan All 0% 0% 0% 100% - -